Yellow Russia: Attempts to secure influence

-Following the Convention for the Lease of the Liaotung Peninsula, Russia received the Kwantung Region for its use, built the Chinese Eastern Railway (CER) and the South Manchurian Railway, and also received control of the right-of-way of these railways.
-The largely Russified cities of Harbin and Dalian were founded in 1898 and 1899 respectively, and in 1901 the ambitious construction of a naval base at Port Arthur began on the Liaodong Peninsula.
+Following the Convention for the Lease of the Liaotung Peninsula, Russia received the Kwantung Region for its use, ruling it as Russian Dalian, built the Chinese Eastern Railway (CER) and the South Manchurian Railway, and received control of the right-of-way of these railways.
+In 1901 the construction of a naval base at Port Arthur began on the Liaodong Peninsula.
 In 1900, after the suppression of the Boxer Rebellion, Manchuria was occupied by Russian troops.

 Russian attempts to increase influence and gain economic power in Manchuria were also encouraged greatly by the businessman Aleksandr Bezobrazov, who in 1896 in a petition to Tsar Nicholas II, predicted that war with Japan was inevitable for Russia to pursue an aggressive policy against Japan in Korea and Manchuria.
 His proposal involved the establishment of a commercial enterprise similar to the British East India Company, which would provide the government with financial benefits while increasing influence and soft power in the area.
 While met with sympathy and support with much of the Russian Cabinet, Bezobrazov was at first thwarted by Finance Minister Sergei Witte, who convinced the Tsar to shut the project down, suspecting Bezobrazov's political intentions.

 However, in 1896, King Kojong of Korea was persuaded by Jules Briner, a Russian merchant, to grant a timber concession along the Yalu River border between Korea and Manchuria, with Briner then offering to sell the concession to the Russian government in 1897.
 Bezobrazov then convinced Tsar Nicholas II of his plan, and the imperial cabinet approved the purchase despite Witte's objections in May 1898.
 The concession was chartered as a private company in July 1901.
 Meanwhile, the Boxer Rebellion had resulted in a huge increase in Russian military presence in the area, and Russia was able to obtain similar concessions from China on the Manchurian side of the Yalu River.

 Tsar Nicholas later sent Bezobrazov to the region in person, where he alarmed Admiral Yevgeni Ivanovich Alekseyev with talk of war with Japan, and the need to stop the withdrawal of Russian troops from Manchuria.
 In 1902, with Witte powerless at the court, Bezobrazov was given near unlimited access to state funds and was able to set up a private company called the Yalu River Timber Concessions.

 From May 1903 onwards, Bezobrazov's influence continued to increase, as the Tsar, after appointing Alekseyev as viceroy of the Far East, instructed him to discuss economic policy with Bezobrazov rather than Witte.
 Bezobrazov also returned to Manchuria to organize the Russian Timber Producing Association of the Far East.
 This Association was merged with the Manchurian Mining Association in August 1903.
 However, the actual outbreak of conflict between Japan and Russia in February 1904 partially due to the conflicting interests of the two Empires in the region caused the collapse of Bezobrazov's enterprises, which were already financially overextended.